 Bonus tip: If you are reaching out to bloggers specifically, create a badge that they can display on their website.
 People love the recognition so putting someone in a ‘Top Ten Travel Bloggers in New Zealand’ post is a big deal.
 You can set the badge up so it automatically links back to your post, helping to generate an even bigger success rate in terms of links back to your site.

-Hopefully you find these three tips helpful.
+Hopefully, you find these five tips helpful.
 Backlinks are still a hugely important aspect of SEO so if you are struggling to move forward with your link building/acquisition, drop us a line and let’s see if we can help you to drive more traffic, improve your rankings and make more money!
+We work with some leading brands, both here in New Zealand and internationally to help them to build links here in New Zealand and Australia and we have had a lot of success over the past two years in driving highly relevant backlinks to clients’ sites.
+We are one of New Zealand’s leading SEO agencies with a focus on link building – call or email and we would be happy to chat through the successes we have had to date.